Engee documentation

 To use this port, select the Input ports checkbox.

-ResGrid - demodulated signal as a complex matrix
+ResGrid is a demodulated signal in the form of a complex matrix

 matrix